solarwinds/nova/packages/bits/README.md

     ...
 ]
 ```
 The `TRANSLATIONS` provider can be used to internationalize bits.
-Details here: https://cp.solarwinds.com/display/NU/i18n+for+Nova
+Details can be found [here](https://ux.solarwinds.io/nova/docs/nova-bits/develop/sdk/api-docs-ng2/additional-documentation/internationalization-(i18n).html).
 <br>

 #### Set root CSS class